cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 Cosmos SDK users should be only concerned about the module interface, which currently relies on the `KVStore`.
 We don't change this interface, so the proposed store/v2 is 100% compatible with existing modules.

-The new `MultiStore` and supporting types are implemented in `store/v2` package to provide Cosmos SDK users the choice to use the new store or the old IAVL based on.
+The new `MultiStore` and supporting types are implemented in `store/v2` package to provide Cosmos SDK users the choice to use the new store or the old IAVL-based store.

 #### Merkle Proofs and IBC

-IBC v1.0 Merkle proof are influenced by the MultiStore design: they consists of two elements (`["<store-key>", "<record-key>"]`), with each key corresponding to a separate proof. `<record-key>` is a key in a substore identified by `<store-key>`.
+The IBC v1.0 Merkle proof is influenced by the MultiStore design: it is a path of two elements (`["<store-key>", "<record-key>"]`), with each key corresponding to a separate sub-proof. `<record-key>` is a key in a substore identified by `<store-key>`.
 The x/ibc module implementation requires that the `<store-key>` is not empty and assumes that the proofs are broken down according to the [ICS-23 specs](https://github.com/cosmos/ibc-go/blob/f7051429e1cf833a6f65d51e6c3df1609290a549/modules/core/23-commitment/types/merkle.go#L17).
 IBC verification has two steps: firstly we make a standard Merkle proof verification for the `<record-key>`.
 In the second step, we hash the the `<store-key>` with the root hash of the first step and validate it against the App Hash.

-IBC client is configured with a proof spec to know how to hash individual elements on the path.
+The IBC client is configured with a proof spec that defines how to hash individual elements on a proof path.
-SMT IBC proof spec is required to support the IBC client.
+An IBC proof spec for the SMT is required to support the IBC client.

-The x/ibc module client hardcodes the `"ibc"` as the `<store-key>` (IBC store-key component proof could be omitted if a "no-op" spec was defined in the x/ibc client).
+The x/ibc module client hardcodes `"ibc"` as the `<store-key>` (IBC store-key component proof could be omitted if a "no-op" spec was defined in the x/ibc client).
 Breaking this behavior would severely impact the Cosmos ecosystem which already widely adopts the IBC module.
 Requesting an update of the IBC module across the chains is a time consuming effort and not easily feasible.
 We want to support ICS-23 for all modules.
 This means that all modules must use a separate SMT instance.
 This functionality is preserved in the `MultiStore` implementation.